Intimacy

 A Way to Know Your Own Body

 Masturbation is the safest way to learn how your body responds.
 Where does it feel good to be touched?
 What rhythm do you prefer?
 What fantasies arouse you?
 This self-understanding improves the quality of sex with your partner.
 If you don't know your own preferences, you can't communicate them to your partner either.
+Deeper self-awareness of your sexuality can deepen your overall sense of sexual fulfillment.
 (Books on sexuality can deepen your understanding)

 Absorbing Differences in Sexual Timing